 These six versions of all-natural rainbow hummus are a delightful addition to any rainbow veggie platter and make for perfect party veggie dips.
-Homemade hummus is ridiculously simple to make – with just a few ingredients- and just as easily customised with a variety of natural foods.
+Homemade hummus is ridiculously simple to make – with just a few ingredients- and just as easily customized with a variety of natural foods.

 Honestly, homemade hummus is so simple and delicious to make that I rarely, if ever, buy store-bought anymore.
-Plus, I love being in control of how much lemon and garlic etc. that I add to my recipe.
+Plus, I love being in control of how much lemon and garlic, etc. I add to my recipe.
 For this recipe I’ve kept it at ‘base levels’, but I often add a little extra lemon because it suits my taste buds.

 Same for garlic, of course; If I’m making the recipes as part of a party platter/ for friends, then I stick to the below recipes.
 However, when making it as a snack for myself then I’ll often add in some cheeky extra garlic.
-Vampires be warned; in this apartment lives a massive garlic fan.
+Vampires, be warned!
+In this apartment lives a massive garlic fan.

-Not only are these rainbow hummus recipes beautiful to look at, the additional ingredients often add a wonderful ‘something extra’ to the flavours too.
+Not only are these rainbow hummus recipes beautiful to look at, the additional ingredients often add a wonderful ‘something extra’ to the flavors too.
 So much so, that I can’t remember the last time I made myself plain hummus at home.